blacksph3re/rl_windturbine/Readme.md

 * OU-Noise
 * Reparameterize control so actions are gradients

+Kill-count: ca 20

 ### **10/09**

 Today I spent the whole day refactoring my code, as I didn't like the way I hacked in noise and normalizations.
 Now I can easily switch around between different types of noise, the whole code looks way better and it is easier to adjust things.

+### **10/15**

+I managed to get my code running again, as I was getting NaNs after division by zero in the normalization.
+Now I am having the problem that the turbine spools up to ca 2rad, then stays at 0.4rad forever.
+Also, usually one of the blades ends up bended a lot more than the others, never returning to straight.
+My next tries are using action gradients instead of directly inputting the action space, as I can limit the movement per step like that.
+Will be completely new hparam tuning then.
+I am thinking about automatizing hparam tuning, as it gets a bit annoying to do it per hand.

+Kill-count: ca 15

+I implemented gradient actions.
+I found that usually during random exploration, the first blades break off.